bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 Checks for autorization as described above.

 This command generates a new access code for a backer.
-It takes a POST with the `backer-id` and `notes` parameters.
+It takes a POST with the `backer-id` and `notes` and optional `parcel-location` parameters.

 To generate the code, we generate a true random string of 8 uppercase characters.
-We then "atomic-add" a file in the data directory named `access/{code}.txt` where `code` is the code, and the contents of the file are the backer-id and the notes separated by a newline.
+We then "atomic-add" a file in the data directory named `access/{code}.txt` where `code` is the code, and the contents of the file are line 1: backer-id, line 2: admin-id (who created it), line 3+: notes (can contain newlines).

-If the "atomic-add" succeeds, we return json `{'status': 'success', 'code': code}`.

 If the "atomic-add" fails, we return json `{'status': 'error', 'message': 'code already exists'}`.

+If the "atomic-add" succeeds, then we check if a parcel-location was specified.
+If it was, we check if the parcel-location is valid.
+If it is not, we return json `{'status': 'error', 'message': 'invalid parcel-location'}`.

+If a parcel-location was specified and the parcel-location is valid, we create/overwrite a file in the data directory named `locations/{code}.txt` where `code` is the code, and the contents of the file are the parcel-location.
+Then we return json `{'status': 'success', 'code': code}`.

+If a parcel-location was specified and the parcel-location is not valid, we return json `{'status': 'error', 'message': 'invalid parcel-location'}`.

+If a parcel-location was not specified, we return json `{'status': 'success', 'code': code}`.

+###### The optional parcel-location parameter

+The optional parcel-location parameter is used to specify the parcel-location that the backer will be uploading an image for.
+This is for cases where a backer alreday clamed a locatiuon in the legacy system and we want to migrate them to the new system.
+It can also be used to allow overwriting of existing parcels by generating a code that points to that parcel.

 ##### command=`get-codes`